 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise STEM Preparatory Academy's basic financial statements.
-The introductory section on page 1, the schedule of assets, liabilities and fund balances by school and schedule of revenues, expenditures and changes in fund balances by school on pages 49 - 53 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedules of expenditures of federal awards and state financial assistance are presented for purposes of additional analysis as required by the State of Tennessee and are not a required part of the basic financial statements.
+The introductory section on page 1, the schedule of changes in long-term debt by individual issue on page 53, the schedule of assets, liabilities and fund balances by school and schedule of revenues, expenditures and changes in fund balances by school on pages 54 - 58 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedules of expenditures of federal awards and state financial assistance are presented for purposes of additional analysis as required by the State of Tennessee, and is also not a required part of the basic financial statements.

-The schedule of assets, liabilities, and fund balances by school, the schedule of revenues, expenditures and changes in fund balances by school and schedules of expenditures of federal awards and state financial assistance are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of changes in long-term debt by individual issue, the schedule of assets, liabilities, and fund balances by school, the schedule of revenues, expenditures and changes in fund balances by school and schedules of expenditures of federal awards and state financial assistance are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.